mafzaldev/skill-assessment-test/README.md

    PORT=<specify_port>
    ```

+5. Run `npx prisma generate`, which will generate the Prisma client
+6. Run `npx prisma db push`, which will push the schema to the database
-5. Run the backend by running `npm start`
+7. Run the backend by running `npm run dev`

 ### Frontend